Students who are not in the TRiO Student Support Services (SSS) program should contact

 - Request accommodations at the beginning of each semester (if needed).

-- Discuss accommodations with counselor/advisor and review recommended accommodations.
+- Discuss accommodations with a disability services liaison or officer to review official appropriate documentations and recommended accommodations.

-- Determination of qualified eligibility will be made within seven (7) business days.
+- Evaluation of disability documents will be made to determine any qualified eligibility requirements within seven – ten (7-10) business days.

 - Pick up accommodation form before classes begin to take to your instructor.

-- Return a signed copy of accommodation (by instructor) to your counselor/advisor within seven (7) business days
+- Return a signed copy of accommodation (by instructor(s)) to the Disability Services Officer within seven (7) business days

 Requirements for Services:

-- Provide current and comprehensive documentation of your disability that requires accommodations.
+- Official comprehensive documentation (official letterhead) from a medical provider of your disability that requires accommodations.

-- An IEP from a previous school is not considered adequate documentation.
-IEPs are accepted at public schools, grades PreK-12, not at the postsecondary level.
+- An IEP from a previous school is not considered adequate documentation in higher education.
+Public schools, grades PreK-12, accept IEPs, not at the postsecondary level.
 It is your responsibility to obtain additional information if requested.

 - A prior history of an accommodation without demonstration of current need does not, in and of itself, warrant the provision of the same accommodations.

-- Current accommodations from another college is not acceptable
+- Current documentation/accommodations from another college are not acceptable.

 Determining Reasonable Accommodations:

 A reasonable accommodation is a modification or adjustment to a course, service, activity, or facility that enables equal access to programs and services to otherwise qualified students with disabilities.
 In turn, equal opportunity refers to the opportunity to attain equal benefits and privileges par with those available to students without a disability.
-Your counselor/advisor for disability services will make the final determination of reasonable accommodations with careful evaluation of documents within seven (7) business days.
-The counselor/advisor will meet with the student to review his or her accommodations.
+Your disability services officer will make the final determination of reasonable accommodations with careful evaluation of documents within seven to ten (7 – 10) business days.
+The disability services officer will meet with the student to review his or her accommodations.

 Camp Community College provides academic accommodations to students with substantial limitation to physical and learning disabilities.
 To ensure the provision of reasonable and appropriate accommodations for our students, Camp requires current and comprehensive documentation of the disability from the appropriate diagnosing professional.